-A giant structure of the do’s and don’ts is well build-up for a Non-Resident Indian (NRI) who wants to sell his property to a resident in India.
-In terms of selling, the deal between an NRI seller and a resident buyer goes through a lot of formalities.
+A giant structure of the do’s and don’ts is well built for a Non-Resident Indian (NRI) who wants to sell his property to a resident in India.
+In terms of selling, the deal between an NRI seller and a resident buyer goes through many formalities.
 Both parties have to be extra vigilant while making a sale transaction.

-There are instances where a buyer has a misconception in his mind resulting in a severe non-compliance and an NRI seller land into the state of liquidity crunch due to lack of awareness.
+There are instances where a buyer has a misconception in his mind resulting in severe non-compliance and a Non-resident Indian(NRI) seller lands into a liquidity crunch due to lack of awareness.

 Here is the time to throw some light on: